BAVDE1/openGL-boilerplate/README.md

 Use texture slots that are > 1.

-**Note:** Texture slot 1 is reserved by the `FontManager` so don't use that.
+> Texture slot 1 is reserved by the `FontManager` so don't use that.

 ### Circles

-in this project, they need their own VAO/VBO cause they're special and are instanced.
+In this project, they need their own VAO/VBO cause they're special and are instanced.

 ### Logger

-theres a logger cause why not. also it has some pretty colours :)
+Theres a logger cause why not. also it has some pretty colours :)

+It can be silenced if you want.

+And can log to a file, but will only do so when in `.jar` state.

 ---